-However, LatentView's Hariharan cautioned that enterprises need to balance creating standardized metrics and dashboards and enabling users to define and publish their own.
+However, LatentView's Hariharan cautioned that enterprises need to balance developing standardized metrics and dashboards and enabling users to create their own.
 That requires careful considerations, he added.
-For example, when the freedom to explore data and publish findings is unfettered by any centralized governance principles, self-service BI users may publish dashboards that have overlapping KPIs or metrics that are defined differently from one dashboard to another.
+For example, when the freedom to explore and analyze data isn't regulated by any governance principles, self-service BI users may publish dashboards that have overlapping KPIs or metrics that are defined differently from one dashboard to another.
 On the other hand, too much control may hamper analytics innovation and agility, Hariharan said.

-In addition, BI tools are often modified to include custom extensions that meet specific business needs, Fielding said.
-Over time, such changes obstruct the ability to deploy standard product upgrades.
-To prevent that problem, she said BI teams should work with end users to understand their needs and find ways to deliver required data and dashboards using out-of-the-box functionality.
+In addition, BI tools are often modified with custom extensions that meet specific business needs, Fielding said.
+Over time, such changes obstruct product upgrades.
+To prevent that, she said BI teams should work with end users to understand their needs and find ways to deliver required data and dashboards using out-of-the-box functionality.

 7. Low adoption of BI tools

-End users often take the path of least resistance and look to continue using tools they're familiar with, such as Excel or SaaS applications.
+End users often take the path of least resistance and look to continue using familiar tools, such as Excel or SaaS applications.
 "Rather than use the BI tools to analyze data to derive insights, they export data and then perform their analyses elsewhere," Hariharan said.
 "This results in unexpected usage patterns that are not optimal and low rates of adoption of these tools."

 Hariharan recommended continuously monitoring user activity and logs of user requests to identify potential adoption problems and issues with BI tools.
 BI teams should also aim to deliver continuous functionality enhancements with an eye on boosting user adoption, he said.